GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs/release-notes/1.0/en.md

 The new documentation page "Use Cases, Best Practices, and Recipes" has been added to the menu.

-It describes when it makes sense to use the GraphQL API and what's the best way to use it (and also GraphQL in general), and provides a handful of recipes (involving GraphQL queries) to help users achieve their goals.
+It describes when it makes sense to use the Gato GraphQL and what's the best way to use it (and also GraphQL in general), and provides a handful of recipes (involving GraphQL queries) to help users achieve their goals.

 ![Use Cases, Best Practices, and Recipes page](../../images/releases/v1.0/recipes-page.png)